clabe45/conlang-gpt/README.md

 ### `conlang improve`

 Attempts to automatically improve the language guide and dictionary.
 The resulting guide and dictionary are saved to the original input files.
-Supports two modes - `simple` and `example`.
-In simple mode, a random flaw with the language is identified and fixed.
-In example mode, a random English sentence is generated, translated to the conlang and used to identify and fix a problem with the language.

 ```
 $ conlang improve --help